 Under HB 352, the procedures and remedies for unlawful discriminatory practices relating to employment are limited to those available under the Ohio Civil Rights Law.
 In other words, common law claims, such as claims for wrongful discharge in violation of public policy, are no longer available for employees alleging unlawful discriminatory practices arising out of their employment.

-Procedure for Employment Discrimination Charges With the OCRC
+Discrimination Charges With the OCRC

 There are eight stages in the life of a charge filed with the OCRC: